jreid143/ClouderaTableau/ClouderaTableau/README.md

 - Sample data can be loaded into Cloudera Impala and viewed via a Tableau dashboard.
 - The following steps can only be executed after all Cloudera and Tableau servers have deployed successfully.

-To generate and load the sample data, connect to the "-mn0" node (referenced above) using PuTTY or another SSH client tool.
+To generate and load the sample data, connect to the "-mn0" Cloudera master node (referenced above) using PuTTY or another SSH client tool.
 Execute the following commands via the command line:

 - sudo su - hdfs
 - get https://clouderatableau.blob.core.windows.net/datagen/datagen.tar.gz